Chorley railway station: Facilities

 Platform to platform connection is via a stepped subway.
 Wheelchair users may exit the station and use the sloped public footpath subway (Chorley FP 32) immediately to the south, this emerges at the foot of the Railway Pub, access is then via an entry off Friday Street.

 There is a disabled toilet in the station building which can be accessed by a RADAR key.
 The closest public toilets are in the bus station across the road.
 Chorley's rail services provide a link for the commuters of Lancashire to Preston, Manchester and Bolton.

 A chargeable railway car park is available to the south of the station with car parking tickets available for purchase from the station ticket office.

-The ticket office is staffed 0625 - 1900 on weekdays, 0625 - 2100 on Saturdays and 0830 - 1900 on Sundays.
-Tickets must be purchased from the ticket office before boarding the train.
+The ticket office is staffed and tickets must be purchased from the ticket office before boarding the train.
 Outside of these times, ticket purchase, promise-to-pay & collection machines are available, two on Platform 2 (Manchester bound), and two in the ticket office.